 The CSU requires new students to be tested in mathematics as soon as possible after they are admitted and before enrolling at CSU.
 The test is used to determine whether students are prepared for college work; and if they are not, to place the students in appropriate remediation courses or activities.
 Students may be exempt from this test if they have scored well on other specified tests or have completed appropriate courses.
-(This test is not part of CSU admission requirements, but is a condition of enrollment if the student is not exempt.)
+This test is not part of CSU admission requirements, but is a condition of enrollment if the student is not exempt.
 There is an $18 charge to take the test.

 Exemptions from the ELM are granted only to those who present proof of one of the following:

-- A score of 550 or above on a College Board SAT Subject Test in Mathematics (level 1 or level 2)
+550 or more on a mathematics subject test (level 1 or level 2)

 To support you in preparing to meet the ELM Requirement, the California State University has developed the Math Success Website.